fwang2/homebrew-mactools/README.md

-# tools
+# Homebrew tools

 ## Naming:

 According to [brew
-tap](https://github.com/Homebrew/brew/blob/master/docs/Taps.md), this repo is named as `fwang2/homebrew-tools` on github.
+tap](https://github.com/Homebrew/brew/blob/master/docs/Taps.md), this repo should be named as `fwang2/homebrew-tools` on github.

 To tap this repo: